When I met Andrew, he was suffering.

 The truth is, if you do it right no contact will work for you 100% of the time.
 Because the purpose of no-contact is to help you heal, not to get her back, you can be assured it will always work.

 If you’re following my no-contact method, you’re focusing on getting better through goal setting.
 As you accomplish more, you’ll start to attract new women.

 See where I’m going with this?

-No-contact primes you to have choice.
-It’s not an accident that I met Paige after no-contact with Gia.
-Because I was so focused on getting better, I was getting a lot of female attention.
+No-contact primes you to have a choice.
+It’s not an accident that I met Paige after no contact with Gia.
+Because I was so focused on getting better, I was getting a lot of attention.

 In effect, no-contact ended up getting Gia back AND getting me someone better.

 You have nothing to lose by going for no contact.
 It will never backfire because you will get better, and you will give yourself the greatest chance of getting her back.